 9-8.190 - Prosecutorial Discretion

 Prosecutors have discretion to forego prosecutions in the interest of justice.
 Similarly, selective prosecution is not a denial of equal protection unless the selection is based on an unjustifiable standard such as race or religion.
 See United States v.
 Goodwin, 457 U.S. 368, 380 n.
 11 (1982); Bordenkircher v.
 Hayes, 434 U.S. 357, 364 (1978); Oyler v.
 Boles, 368 U.S. 448, 456 (1962).
 United States Attorneys should continue to exercise their discretion in a manner consistent with the best interests of society and the criminal justice system.

-The use of any pre-trial diversion program, including the "Brooklyn Plan," for juveniles is inappropriate unless the certification requirements of the law have been met and the pre-trial diversion guidelines set out by the Department have been complied with.
+The use of any pre-trial diversion program for juveniles is inappropriate unless the certification requirements of the law have been met and the pre-trial diversion guidelines set out by the Department have been complied with.
 See USAM 9-22.000 et seq.
 (Pretrial Diversion).

 9-8.200 - Jury Trials

-The law does not require jury trial for juveniles, and the Department opposes them.
+The law does not authorize jury trial for juveniles, and the Department opposes them.
 For a summary of decisions, see United States v.
 Cuomo, 525 F.2d 1285 (5th Cir.
 1976).

 9-8.210 - Notification